ar(t)chitecture: Setouchi and Aichi

 The Aichi Triennale has been organised every three years since 2010 and this edition’s theme revolves around a future based on geological time perspectives, as opposed to national and territorial perspectives to highlight the contemporary gap between humans and the environment.
 The curator of this edition is Hoor Al Qasimi (UAE).
 She is the founder of Sharjah Art Foundation and a leading voice in the art world in Asia and Africa.
 Artists already participating in the Aichi Triennale are Dala Nasser (LIB), Ogawa Machiko (JP), Oki Junko (JP) and Adrian Villar Rojas (AR).

 Japan’s historic capital continues to capture the imagination.
 The ancient temples, surrounded by their beautiful gardens and built in refined materials, are remarkably well preserved thanks to meticulous maintenance by the Japanese.
-We will visit Ryoan-ji with its famous stone garden and Kinkaku-ji with its golden pavilion, as well as the lesser-known Garden of Fine Arts by architect Tadao Ando.

 The writer and scholar D.T.
 Suzuki was an authority on Buddhism, especially Zen Buddhism, and was instrumental in spreading interest in it to the West.
 We visit his museum, where architect Yoshio Taniguchi has sublimely materialised the principles of Zen in space, time and movement.